-The 2008 risk assessment identified 3 urban waste water treatment plants within the catchment and 2 of them have been designated as 'at risk' due to insufficient plant capacity, insufficient assimilative capacity in receiving waters and deterioration in downstream water quality.
+The 2008 risk assessment identified 5 urban waste water treatment plant within the catchment and designated 3 of them as 'at risk' due to insufficient plant capacities for current and projected future loads.
 The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
 The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.
+The plant at Baltimore was identified as a key plant.